sibeshkar/sibeshkar.github.io/content/notes/panini.md

    - bhavasi (you are)
    - bhavati (he/she/it is)

-   The transformation bhū → bhav is handled by another rule (guṇa strengthening), showing how Panini's grammar captures phonological changes systematically.
+   The transformation bhū → bhav is handled by another rule (guṇa strengthening).
+When the root 'bhū' combines with certain suffixes, this rule changes the 'ū' sound to 'av', demonstrating how Panini's system handles systematic sound (phonological) changes that occur when morphemes combine.

 2. **Compound Word Formation**:
    ```python